lemmyz4n3771/XSS-Exfil/README.md

 # XSS-Exfil
-PoC JS payloads to exfiltrate data
+PoC JS payloads to exfiltrate data when trying to access privileged web endpoints.